tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Exit Criteria

-- You have successfully created the WorldWideImporters database.
+- You have successfully created the WorldWideImporters database

 ### Task 4: Update SQL Server settings using Configuration Manager